Bounty Hunter: Career Guide

 States Without a Private Bail System or Fugitive Recovery

 Frequently Asked Questions

-Answer: Most states do require at least some training or experience to earn licensure.
-If you are in a state that allows firearms, a carry permit will be needed as well.
-Training can typically be completed on-the-job or through a criminal justice program.
+- Most states require at least some training or experience to earn licensure.
+Training can typically be completed on the job or through a criminal justice program.

-Answer: Bounty hunters should expect to work odd shifts due to the nature of their work.
-Nights and weekends are not off-limits for a person whose main job is to capture fugitives.
-When a bounty hunter receives a new “skip” from a bail bondsman, the bounty hunter usually works non-stop until the “skip” is found.
+- Bounty hunters should expect to work odd shifts due to the nature of their work.
+Nights and weekends are not off limits for a person whose main job is to capture fugitives.
+When a bounty hunter receives a new “skip” from a bail bondsman, the bounty hunter usually works nonstop until the “skip” is found.